gerardrecinto/flicks/README.md

 - [ X ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [ X ] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [ x ] All images fade in as they are loading.
 - [ X ] Customize the UI.
 (Brown movie cells)

 The following **additional** features are implemented: